teamdigitale/devita-infra-kubernetes/README.md

 #### Deploy Velero for backups

+[Velero](https://velero.io) and its [Azure plugin](https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure) are used to backup Kubernetes resources, including taking volume snapshots, to an Azure blob storage account.

 Make sure the service principal of Kubernetes (under registered applications in your [Azure Portal](https://portal.azure.com)) has a secret associated.
 Copy both the application client id and the secret.
 You'll need them in few minutes.

 Create the *backups* namespace: